mfflavell/AEI_Artifical_Emotional_Intelligence/README.md

 # Findings

 After addressing the class imbalance in the DailyDialog dataset and making a new, more accurate dataset that captures a wider range of emotion and provides a wider variety of utterance types, I was able to train several models and evaluate their effectiveness.
-The best model was a logistic regression model that achieved 80% accuracy with an F1-Score of 0.8.
+The best model was a logistic regression that achieved 80% accuracy with an F1-Score of 0.8.
 I focused primarily on the F1-Score because the cost of a false negative and a false positive are essentially the same - both result in a false prediction for the user.
 I also focused on accuracy because I want to see how effective overall the model is at outputting an accurate prediction while understanding that the accuracy of predictions vary by emotion class.

 As you can see below, there is a marked improvement from the stratified dummy classifer which is essentialy the expected success rate of guessing the classification.

 <img src="images/emotion_ai_model_accuracy.png" width="550" height="400" />

-The goal here is to build a model that's good enough to put into production for a beta phase where I can test the model within a chatbot framework and gather more and more user data to train new models.
+The goal here is to build a model that's good enough to put into production for a beta phase where I can test the model within a chatbot framework and gather more user data to train new models.

 The model does well as classifying utterances containing emotion keywords like "down" for sad.